 Bobbin Thread for Machine Embroidery

-The best bobbin thread for my embroidery machine is 100% polyester 60 wt thread, but some machines may require a different weight.
-The best thing you can do is to check your machine user manual to figure out what your machine requires.
+The best bobbin thread for my embroidery machine is 100% polyester 60 wt thread.
+Some machines may require a different weight.
+The best thing to do is check your machine user manual to figure out what your machine requires.

-You can wind your own bobbins if you want from bobbin thread (only comes in limited colors), but I prefer to buy pre-threaded white bobbins, which are the coolest thing ever!
-Just make sure you know if this will work with your machine and the size of bobbin your machine needs.
+You can wind your bobbins if you want from bobbin thread (it only comes in limited colors), but I prefer to buy pre-threaded white bobbins, which are so convenient!

 How many colors of thread do you need?

 With sewing, while you can get away with white, black, and a few neutral colors of threads for most projects, embroidery is different.
 Photo-stitched and intricate designs can feature over three dozen colors!